andre-araujo/react-styleguide/README.md

 ### Modules

-Modules can use elements to create more complex components, they can have a state and should be easy to reuse, they rearange elements or specific module components, adding margins to them, but they should't have margins or gaps.
+Modules can use elements to create more complex components, they can have a state and should be easy to reuse, they rearange elements or specific module components, adding margins and modifing to elements, but they should't have margins or gaps on their own.

-Exemples: Hero, Menu, Dropdown ...
+Exemples: Menu, Dropdown ...

 ### Features